-Clinical Trial Data: CDRH accepts the following standard formats for clinical trial data.
+Clinical Trial Data: CDRH does not require the use of a specific format for clinical trial data.
+CDRH accepts clinical trial data in any format, including the following standardized formats.
 These formats were developed by the Clinical Data Interchange Standards Consortium (CDISC):

 - Clinical Data Acquisition Standards Harmonization (CDASH) - Provides standardized fields to aid data collection at clinical investigative sites.

 - Study Data Tabulation Model (SDTM) - Provides a standardized model for clinical study data tabulations.

 - Analysis Dataset Model (ADaM) - Provides a standardized model for dataset analysis.